The Carroll County Board of Commissioners (“Board”) established the Environmental Advisory Council (EAC)

 like to pursue or for which they have received direction from the Board requesting their assistance.
 The EAC and Board of County

 Commissioners discuss the proposed projects in an annual joint meeting at the beginning of the year.
-The EAC moves forward with the
+Once the Board approves the proposed

-projects on which the Board concurs.
-The annual joint meeting for 2013 was held on January 24, 2013.
+work plan, the work plan is finalized.
+The annual joint meeting for 2013 was held on January 23, 2014.
 Click to view the final

 .
 Click to view the approved